muratk3n/thirdwave/en/README.md

 ---

 RoyalExit; US and Canada can use this...
-Canada breaks off from CommonWealth, construct a new one under Harry and Meghan.
+Canada breaks off from Commonwealth, construct a new one under Harry and Meghan.
 It will be a new Pacific based CW, Oz and NZ will join.

 ---